evaristo-va/evaristo-va.gihub.io/index.md

   <img src="https://github.com/user-attachments/assets/e6c6b3b2-5360-422d-a4f6-d8c2800b01d3" width="500">
 </p>

-> In this project we used real-world time series data from restaurants to forecast the total revenue and menu item sales based leveraging key external and operational factors.
-We also performed extensive restaurant analytics providing identifying key trends in daily, seasonal, and monthly performance, with notable fluctuations in customer activity and sales patterns.
+> In this project we used real-world time series data from restaurants to forecast the total revenue and menu item sales leveraging key external and operational factors.
+We also performed extensive restaurant analytics identifying key trends in daily, seasonal, and monthly performance, with notable fluctuations in customer activity and sales patterns.

 ## Research Publications